myrrlyn/website-content/index.md

 listen to way, way too much girlpop.

-I work at the Sub-Zero Group as a senior embedded software engineer, where I develop the control and interface software for various kitchen appliances.
+I work at the Sub-Zero Group as a senior embedded software engineer, where I develop oven control and interface software.
 I’m very excited to be returning to my embedded and human-tool roots!
 I am not currently looking for other opportunities.

-I’ve previously worked as a software engineer at Fastly on the H2O web server, at Amazon Web Services bringing Rust to embedded devices, and at Space Dynamics Laboratory building and operating research small-satellites.
+I’ve previously worked as a software engineer at [Fastly] on the [H2O web server][h2o], at [Amazon Web Services][AWS] bringing Rust to embedded devices, and at [Space Dynamics Laboratory] building and operating research small satellites.
 My [long-form résumé][resume] (PDF) is available if you’re interested in reading it.

 I also volunteer with a local Scout troop, where I teach aquatics and wilderness first aid.